-Figure 38: Character areas in Hellesdon Parish.
+Figure 4: Character areas

 The intention of this policy is to ensure that new residential development in the Plan area incorporates characteristics that local people feel strongly about and that will help to create high quality neighbourhoods.
 It seeks to ensure that the high quality of life enjoyed by existing and future residents can be maintained through intelligent and sympathetic urban design and architecture.